josefs/Gradualizer/Notes.md

   * [ ] If expressions
   * [ ] Maps
   * [ ] An initial environment for the erlang module

+* [ ] New representation of types which supports
+      subtyping of recursive types.
+This requires that each subtree in a type has a unique identity so that we can keep track of cycles.
+It's not hard but it needs to be done.

+  It make sense to at the same time implement support for mangling types and converting them to `any()` if they are unsupported.

 # Future work